Frontiers in Digital Security

 Canadian Firm Files Lawsuit Against Real Housewives of New Jersey Cast Members and BLK Brands for Theft of "Blackwater" Concept

 Mark D. Litvack

-Mr. Litvack is a partner in Pillsbury’s Intellectual Property section.
+Mr. Litvack is a partner in the law firm’s Intellectual Property practice and is located in the Los Angeles office.
 His practice focuses on civil litigation, with an emphasis on intellectual property, technology issues, entertainment, distribution issues and class actions.